 Margaret composes therapeutic music that is uniquely personal for her clients to use as a coping tool that will help them find support between sessions.
 This creates an opportunity to control the frequency of appointments plus increase the potential for her clients learn to independently manage their challenges.

-Recent projects include a Canadian Special Olympics Team Motto Anthem (2019), Music Therapy Albums: Grounding (2019) and Beauty (2019, available on all music download sites) as well and a stage show of original songs and spoken word called Love: An Algo-rhythmic Study (2018) which won “Best of Fest” at the Calgary Fringe Festival, August 2019.
+Recent projects include a Canadian Special Olympics Team Motto Anthem (2019); Music Therapy Albums: I, II & III; as well as a stage show of original songs and spoken word called Love: An Algo-rhythmic Study (2018) which won “Best of Fest” at the Calgary Fringe Festival, August 2019.